Foundations of regular variation on topological spaces: Random vectors

+We first consider sets $A$ from a convergence-determining class (e.g., finite unions of balls) chosen so that all sets appearing below are continuity sets for the relevant measures $\mu_i$.
+For such $A$, the assumed vague convergence on each ideal $\sR_i$ implies that

-This confirms \eqref{eq:48} and, since the family of finite unions of balls determines vague convergence, completes the proof. \end{proof}
+This defines the candidate limiting measure $\mu$ through \eqref{eq:48} and establishes the convergence on the chosen convergence-determining class, so it completes the proof. \end{proof}

-Note that \eqref{eq:48} can be equivalently written for any reordering of the coordinates.
+Note that \eqref{eq:48} can be equivalently written for any permutation of the coordinates.

-\begin{example} Let $\xi$ be an exchangeable random vector in $\R^d$, that is, its distribution is invariant under all permutations.
-Then $\xi$ is regularly varying on the ideal $\sR_0^d$ if and only if $\xi$ is regular varying on the ideal $\sR_1$, that is,
+\begin{example}[Exchangeable random vectors] Let $\xi$ be an exchangeable random vector in $\R^d$, that is, its distribution is invariant under all permutations of its components.
+Then $\xi$ is regularly varying on the ideal $\sR_0^d$ if and only if $\xi$ is regularly varying on the ideal $\sR_1$, that is,